 This is the base of traditional color theory which has a long history dating back to antiquity.
 Aristotle was the first who developed color theory.

 We see colors in light waves.
 We see any object when light from any source is reflected by the object and comes to our eyes.
 There is a huge scientific explanation about human vision, light, etc. However, additive and subtractive colors are two different color models that formed the RGB and CMYK color patterns.
 If you have a little knowledge, you may have heard of RGB and CMYK.
 These two models are mainly used in two different functions.
 Additive or RGB model made for electronic screens.
 RGB stands for Red, Green, and Blue.
 In the additive color model, these three primary colors combine in different intensities to form other colors.
-Modern television, computer display, mobile phones, tablets use RGB color models to create pictures on the screen.
+Modern television, computer display, mobile phones, and tablets use RGB color models to create pictures on the screen.
 When the mixture involves a blend of pure Red, Green, and Blue in any area, we perceive that as white.
-On the other hand, the subtractive color model goes to CMYK mood which is mostly used in print processing.
-Colors on paper, PVC, plastic packaging use subtractive color models to get the accurate color form on the print material.
+On the other hand, the subtractive color model goes to CMYK mood which is mostly used in print design processing.
+Colors on paper, PVC, and plastic packaging use subtractive color models to get the accurate color form on the print material.
 CMYK stands for cyan, magenta, yellow, and key (Black).
-These four colors subtract and add with each other while the printing process is going on.
+These four colors subtract and add to each other while the printing process is going on.

 In the above discussion, we have come through the color basics.
 All designers need to have a basic knowledge of these colors so that they can use colors like a master in their designs.
 Professional designers nailed the color basics to form a perfect color palette for designs within a few moments.
-When UI designers have to design an interface for websites or mobile applications, they choose one or two primary colors or mix them to get the unique color combination.
-Here come the color schemes which are basically some pre-arranged color combination conditions that help designers to get rid of the difficulty of choosing colors for their designs.
+When UI designers have to design an interface for websites or mobile applications, they choose one or two primary colors or mix them to get a unique color combination.
+Here come the color schemes which are some pre-arranged color combination conditions that help designers get rid of the difficulty of choosing colors for their designs.

 Designers who know about color schemes, can easily construct color patterns and use different color schemes to find the most relevant one for their design.
 Since the complete color wheel is a science itself and color schemes are also based on the wheel, colors in the schemes and patterns opt scientifically.
 Each color scheme has separate applications and distinct uses.
 For instance, monochromatic and analogous are often used in design operations where high contrast isn’t necessary.
 On the other hand, complementary color schemes are used for high contrast.
 The crucial part of using a color scheme in your design is, properly balance contrast, shades, and tints between colors.
 But the main goal should be to express the best color feel of the graphics no matter what color scheme is used.
-So, before ensuring colors for your design, you should get the proper use of Photoshop color picker.
+So, before ensuring colors for your design, you should get proper use of the Photoshop color picker.
 It offers more subtlety and helps to discover new color schemes for designers.

 Warm colors are those that are used to depict warm effects in arts and graphics.
 For example, we often use red and yellow colors to draw the sun and to make fires.
-That’s why red, orange, and yellow are known as warm colors.
+That’s why red, orange and yellow are known as warm colors.
 Warm colors are so effective to grab attention and create a feeling of optimism.
 You can use warm colors to get a strong visual effect on the design.

 In color psychology, sad colors are muted and darkened colors that evoke negative feelings in our minds.
-For example, we use black in mourning or funerals.
-Wearing black dresses at funerals, black badges on national mourning day has become a tradition around the world.
+For example, we use black in mourning or at funerals.
+Wearing black dresses at funerals, and black badges on national mourning day have become a tradition around the world.
 Other sad colors are gray, dark shades of green, blue, purple, beige, and brown are caused to evoke negative feelings like boredom, impatience, gloom, and frustration.

 Since all the colors have different modes like darker and lighter, a specific color can drive different emotions in its different modes.
 Therefore, a single color can bring both sad and calm feelings to the mind based on its mode.
 Calm colors are the color which evokes relaxation.
 Calm color gives serenity and it’s scientifically proven that they calm your mind and reduce anxiety.
-Calm colors are light blue, green, pink, white, yellow, violet.
+Calm colors are light blue, green, pink, white, yellow, and violet.

 Cool colors are closer to happy colors.
 They arouse cool and pleasant feelings in mind.
 Cool colors often come as a composite of happy colors in various shades.
 Cool colors have a good impact on the audience’s mind.
 Therefore, brands use these colors to design profiles and brand materials so that they look cool in the eyes of the audience.
 Some cool colors are green, blue, purple, and different shades of these colors.